stylelint/vscode-stylelint/README.md

   }
 ```

-You can also selectively disable stylelint:
+You can also selectively disable Stylelint:

 ```json
   "editor.codeActionsOnSave": {